kartikagarwal9/awesome-fantasy/README.md

 A chronicled look at the criminal exploits of Colombian drug lord Pablo Escobar, as well as the many other drug kingpins who plagued the country through the years. - [@kartikagarwal9](https://github.com/kartikagarwal9)

+> The Series is based on True Story which revolve around the killing of Pablo Escobar and how did he exploited Colombia with drugs with other drug kingpins.

 ---

 ## You got through the list and didn't find anything?